Trump weighs Syria options, Russia envoy says he 'cannot exclude' war

 It was not clear whether Trump and U.S. allies would wait for the results of the investigation before deciding on a possible strike.

-In Washington, U.S. Defense Secretary Jim Mattis told Congress he believed there was a chemical attack in Syria, but added a short while later that the United States had not made any decision to launch military action.
+U.S. Defence Secretary Jim Mattis told Congress he believed there was a chemical attack in Syria, but added a short while later that the United States had not made any decision to launch military action.
+He also suggested he was examining ways to prevent any strikes from triggering a broader conflict.

 “I don’t want to talk about a specific attack that is not yet in the offing. ...
 This would be pre-decisional,” Mattis told the House of Representatives Armed Services Committee.